ibm-cloud-docs/power-iaas/Network-security-group.md

 1. Open the Power Virtual Server user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.
 3. Select the workspace in which you want to create the NSG.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.
 4. Click **View virtual servers**.
 5. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.
 6. Click **Create network security group**.
-The "Create network security group" page is displayed.
+The Create network security group page is displayed.
 7. In the General section, enter a name for the network security group in the **Name** field and click **Continue**.
 8. To define **Inbound security rules** and add **Members** to the NSG later, click **Continue** > **Finish** > **Create**.